rossholdway/rules/README.md

 # Validate

-A simple TypeScript runtime validator with good performance, zero dependencies and developer friendly UX.
+A simple Deno 🦕 TypeScript runtime validator with good performance, zero dependencies and developer friendly UX.

 Build a schema using predefined rules, or create your own.
 Valid data will be